mta-solutions/fsharp-data-validation/README.md

 #### `refuteWith`

 The `refuteWith` operation takes a function with the signature `'A -> Result<'B, 'F>` where `'A` is the value being validated.
-The function either transforms the value into a different type, or gives back an error.
+The function either transforms the value into a different type or returns an error.
-If the result is `Error 'F`, the failure is added to the result and validation ends.
+If the result is `Error 'F`, the failure is added to the result, and validation ends.
 If the result is `Ok 'B`, validation continues with the new type.

 ```fsharp